 Where to go

 - RG19 3XX

 The school has expanded twice over the last 15 years and has a two halls, and two play grounds with playing fields attached.
 The Early Years Unit has it's own outside area which cannot be accessed by the rest of the school and inside it is a large airy open plan space with smaller teaching areas.
 KS1 is housed in the original building and LKS2 are also in the main building.
 UKS2 are in the two storey build that sits slightly apart and also has an art room, the library and a dedicated room for ICT.
+The music room sits slightly apart from the main buildings.
 Our wrap around care club (Wild Wood Club) us also housed in this building.

 - Has Provision